 “It just gives you a certain feeling,” explains Mike Kane, director of conservation at the Piedmont Environmental Council (PEC), which helps property owners conserve and steward their land in the region.
 “Suddenly all the cares of busy Northern Virginia wash away.”

-There’s no welcome sign for the area; but there is Roundabout Meadows, one of the first farms travelers along Route 50 encounter as they enter rural Loudoun County and a premier example of what land conservation provides.
+There’s no welcome sign for the area; but there is Roundabout Meadows, one of the first farms travelers along Route 50 encounter as they enter rural Loudoun County.
 Comprised of a community farm, cattle pasture and grassland habitat restoration area, the project has not only helped reduce the stress of suburbanites, but improved local water quality, fed hundreds of people during the COVID-19 pandemic and given residents of suburban Loudoun access to the region’s rural roots.

 Making water quality a priority